Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

 - ⏳ Terms of Service
 - ⏳ About
 - ⏳ Remove "Careers" from the footer
-- ⏳ Settings page
-  - ⏳ Settings for social media channels
-  - ⏳ Settings for the video preferences (e.g. default style, voice, resolution)
 - ⏳ Refactor the features marketing page
+- ⏳ Update Login Page (currently inconsistent look)

 ## Phase 4: Fix known bugs and security issues

 ### 4.1.
 Fix known bugs
 - [ ] Fix the social login which is not working right now
 - [ ] Fix the refresh of the links to the files from the s3 bucket cloud.
 Right now the won´t be visible anymore after 30mins on the dashboard
-- [ ] Job Service with Animation is not working and gives an error
+- [ ] Job Service with Animation is sometimes not working and gives an error (I think depends on the template of animation)

 ### 4.2.
 Security issues
 - [ ] Fix the encryption of password and username from the frontend (currently it is visible in the network tab of the browser)